|Paul Gascoigne and Bryan Robson|

 -- Bobby Robson played for England, but he is more famous as a manager.
 He made honourable mention.

 -- Colin Todd is the only player who played for Brian Clough.
+He was PFA Player of the Year in 1975 after Derby won the league title.

 -- I toyed with the idea of starting Cooper, Charlton and Hunter together using the Leeds United connection.